-In one of your posts you recommend running periodic malware scans with the free version of Malwarebytes.
+In several of your posts you recommend running periodic malware scans with the free version of Malwarebytes.

 I clicked the link you provided and downloaded it, but after the program was installed it said I have 14 days left in my free trial?

 I know for a fact that I clicked the link to download the free version.
-Why did it install the trial version?
+Why did it install a trial version?

 I even uninstalled it and downloaded it again to make sure, but it just installed the trial version again.

-What gives?
+What ‘s going on?
 Do they no longer offer a free version of Malwarebytes?